 Also, many people had signs calling congress to investigate Donald Trump’s ties with Russia, and a couple people had some signs showing support for Planned Parenthood.

-There were then many reasons why I felt it my place to effectively protest this protest:
+There were then many reasons why I felt it my place to protest this protest:

 1) I am a citizen of Colorado, and a resident of Alamosa.
-I care for my town and my government, and had an equal right to be there voicing an opinion like everyone else.
+I care for my town and my government, and had an equal right to be there voicing an opinion.

 2) I am an Adams State Alumni.
 I care about my school and how it is represented.
 Many of the people at this protest were not from Alamosa, and had no ties to the school.

 3) I am a local minister of the Gospel called to tear down strongholds and any lofty arguments raised against the knowledge of God (2 Corinthians 9: 4-6).

 4) I am a Christian who has been commanded to evangelize the nations (Matthew 28: 18-20), and to defend my faith with gentleness and respect (1 Peter 3: 15).

 What Was I Protesting?

 These reasons justified my unwanted presence among the protesters.
 To be clear, I was not protesting the specific issues they were raising.
 I do not necessarily see eye to eye with those people on Corey Gardner, the E.P.A., Trump’s ties to Russia, or Planned Parenthood.
 However, as I will elaborate on later, I went their to undercut the unbelieving worldviews producing these ideas, and expose how they need Christ to make sense of their convictions.